onshape-public/go-client/onshape/docs/BTMetadataCategorySummaryInfo.md

 NewBTMetadataCategorySummaryInfoWithDefaults instantiates a new BTMetadataCategorySummaryInfo object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetDefaultObjectType

+`func (o *BTMetadataCategorySummaryInfo) GetDefaultObjectType() int32`

+GetDefaultObjectType returns the DefaultObjectType field if non-nil, zero value otherwise.

+### GetDefaultObjectTypeOk

+`func (o *BTMetadataCategorySummaryInfo) GetDefaultObjectTypeOk() (*int32, bool)`

+GetDefaultObjectTypeOk returns a tuple with the DefaultObjectType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDefaultObjectType

+`func (o *BTMetadataCategorySummaryInfo) SetDefaultObjectType(v int32)`

+SetDefaultObjectType sets DefaultObjectType field to given value.

+### HasDefaultObjectType

+`func (o *BTMetadataCategorySummaryInfo) HasDefaultObjectType() bool`

+HasDefaultObjectType returns a boolean if a field has been set.

 ### GetDescription